5 Ways to Prepare for Pandemics

-Instead of waiting for disasters, businesses need to be prepared and have a set of guidelines in place that safeguard the health of your workers and keeps your business running.
-Here are some recommendations to help you create an effective plan for implementation:
+Instead of waiting for disasters, businesses need to be prepared and have a set of guidelines in place that protects the health of your workers and preserves business continuity.
+Here are some recommendations to help you create an effective plan for your company and employees:

 1. Create a Disaster Recovery Plan

-When it comes to disaster recovery plans, most businesses prioritize the following - natural disasters, data breaches - but pandemics can create just as much damage for businesses.
-Depending on the severity of the illness, pandemics can even last up to several months, jeopardizing the safety and well-being of your employees over a long period of time.
+When it comes to disaster recovery plans, businesses usually prioritize the following - natural disasters, data breaches, crimes - but pandemics can create just as much damage for businesses.
+Depending on the severity of the illness, pandemics can even last up more than several months, jeopardizing the safety and well-being of your employees over a long period of time.
 Businesses need to develop an emergency plan that covers what to do before, during, and after pandemics occur.

 2. Test the Emergency Pandemic Plan

 Once the plan is developed, it’s important for businesses to test it every 6-12 months for effectiveness and identifying possible gaps in implementation.
 Develop informative training sessions that share these plans with employees, community partners, and stakeholders for clear communication across all business channels.

 3. Educate Employees on Personal Preventative Measures

 If a pandemic occurs, businesses should educate their employees on simple preventative tactics that keep themselves and others safe.
 Also known as Nonpharmaceutical interventions (NPIs), these are preventive actions promoting positive health habits and stopping transmission of widespread illnesses.
 They include simple, everyday actions that individuals should exercise daily including:

 - Cleaning common surface areas such as desks, handles, counters, and equipment